 Phil Rizzuto Gives Parenting Advice

-After a fly ball knocks him unconscious, Vinny meets the ghost of Phil Rizzuto, who gives him some parenting advice.
+After a fly ball knocks him unconscious, Vinny meets the ghost of Phil Rizzuto, who gives him some advice on how to connect with his teenage daughter.
 Ten minutes.

 Mother and Daughter